Italian Hot Chocolate (Thick and Rich!)

 About the ingredients

-- Dark chocolate: Amazing hot chocolate is ALL about this ingredient.
-I recommend using a very high-quality chocolate with at least 65% cacao — it’s worth the splurge!
+- Chocolate: Amazing hot chocolate is ALL about this ingredient.
+I love a bittersweet flavor, and if you do too, I recommend using a very high-quality chocolate with at least 65% cacao — it’s worth the splurge!
 Buying the chocolate in chunks or chocolate wafers/discs will save time, because there’s no need to chop it.
+You can use semisweet or even milk chocolate if you prefer a sweeter taste.

 - Cocoa powder: Unsweetened cocoa powder is the co-star of the hot chocolate mix.
 I love a good Dutch-processed cocoa powder to make hot chocolate.
 Because the beans are treated with an alkaline solution, the cocoa is a beautiful rich, deep red color.
 You can also use raw or natural cacao powder to make hot chocolate.